touyou/sidepanel-fallback/CONTRIBUTING.md

 - **Jest**: Test coverage requirements (90%+ threshold)
 - **Pre-commit hooks**: Automatic lint and format on commit

-Your VS Code should automatically format files on save if you have the recommended extensions installed.
+Your code editor should automatically format files on save if you have ESLint and Prettier extensions installed.

 ## Development Workflow